shaneboulden/coffee-pickles-springboot/README.md

         insertLogical(new Coffee(new BigDecimal("2.00"),$user));
 end

-rule "Every fifth coffee is free"
+rule "Every tenth coffee is free"

     when
         $user: Customer ()